zephyrproject-rtos/zephyr/boards/arm/nucleo_u575zi_q/doc/nucleou575zi_q.rst

 STM32U5 support is not currently supported in openocd.
 As a temporary workaround, user can use `STMicroelectronics customized version of OpenOCD`_ to debug the the Nucleo U575ZI Q.
-For this you need to fetch this repo and build openocd following the instructions provided in the README of the project.
+For this you need to fetch this repo, checkout branch "openocd-cubeide-r3" and build openocd following the instructions provided in the README of the project.
 Then, build zephyr project indicating the openocd location in west build command.

 Here is an example for the :ref:`blinky-sample` application.